How Reliable Is DNA Evidence In Sexual Assault Cases?

 A famous case in which charges were dropped due to the doubt created by DNA evidence involved basketball star Kobe Bryant.
 In this case, DNA of other people the victim had sex with was gathered at the scene and on the victim’s body.
 This information was used, in addition to evidence surrounding her injuries, to cast doubt on the claim that sex with Mr. Bryant was not consensual.

 No matter what the situation, if you or someone you know has been accused of rape or sexual assault, you may want to contact an experienced sex crimes attorney as soon as possible.
 As early in the process as an investigative interview, it can be easy to inadvertently provide evidence that can be used against you.
 Your attorney can help you navigate the challenges of a successful defense.

-If you or someone you know has been accused of sexual assault or sexual harassment, call the Berry Law Firm and make an appointment for an experienced sex crimes attorney to hear your story.
+If you or someone you know has been accused of sexual assault or sexual harassment, call the Berry Law and make an appointment for an experienced sex crimes attorney to hear your story.